MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plugins-copilot-studio.md

 ## Send notification low-code plugin example

 In this example you create a low-code instant plug-in that wraps an existing API for use with a copilot.
-The action sends a notification to a user when the user prompts it to do so.
+The action sends a notification to the user specified in the copilot action when the user creating the action tests it in Copilot Studio.
 The copilot determines the required parameters from the plain language query from the user and sends a notification using a Dataverse low-code plugin-in to a model-driven app in Power Apps.

 To create your low-code instant plug-in, follow these steps: